 The agreement is made for the benefit of the federal government.
 The contractor is required to require employees to make an agreement to protect the government’s interest in subject inventions, not to protect the contractor’s interest in subject inventions (as might a patent agreement).
 Furthermore, how could an employee have any rights in a subject invention by which to sign papers to establish the federal government’s rights in subject inventions.
 If a subject invention must be one owned by a contractor–by party to the funding agreement–then inventors would have no rights whatsoever on which to base signing any paper to establish the federal government’s rights.
 The employees would have had to already assign their rights to the contractor.

 If you see the problem, then no doubt you see the resolution.
 The written agreement required by (f)(2) of the standard patent rights clause must have the effect of making a contractor’s employees parties to the federal funding agreement.
 If an inventor is a party to the funding agreement–a contractor–then the inventor owns each invention made under contract and thus each invention is a subject invention.
-But now “contractor” in (f)(2) does not mean the initial or prime contractor but rather the inventor-as-contractor.
-The written agreement requirement requires initial or prime contractors to subcontract (of any type) certain patent-related work to their employees.
+But now “contractor” in (f)(2) does not mean only the initial or prime contractor but rather “contractor” may also be read to mean the inventor-as-contractor.
+It’s just that the inventor-as-contractor’s obligations are set forth in 37 CFR 401.9, not here in 37 CFR 401.14.
+The written agreement requirement requires initial or prime contractors to subcontract (of any type) certain patent-related work to their employees, making them parties to the funding agreement and giving them the status, rights, and obligations of contractors according to the patent rights clause that applies to them.

 One can fuss and disagree.
 But then those employees that invent are not parties to the funding agreement, their inventions are not subject inventions unless assigned, and they therefore have no obligations under Bayh-Dole whatsoever.
 They have no obligation under Bayh-Dole to disclose their inventions to the contractor because their inventions are not, cannot be, subject inventions until they assign them to the contractor.
 They may, however, have obligations under the Reagan patent policy to the extent that policy applies when Bayh-Dole does not.